 It’s been found that 95% of viewers retain a message when they watch a video compared to only 10% when reading it in text form.

-To see some great examples of the different types of videos you can create, check out this post here.
+To see some great examples of the different types of videos you can create, check out our blog.
 You’ll see topics can range from industry trends, interviews with experts, and even your own personal tips and advice.

 Finally, podcasts.
 It seems like everyone and their cat is starting one and there’s a good reason for it.
 There are 2.9 million podcasts on Spotify, and the latter credits podcasts for a 24% increase in paying subscribers.